vcatlett/Physics-HALO/README.md

 * **Part-2** contains the Python notebooks for the second lesson

 ## Getting Started:
-See [**Getting Started.pdf**](https://github.com/vcatlett/Physics-HALO/blob/master/Getting%20Started.pdf) for a thorough description of how to prepare for this workshop.
+See [**Getting-Started.pdf**](https://github.com/vcatlett/Physics-HALO/blob/master/Getting-Started.pdf) for a thorough description of how to prepare for this workshop.
 Here is a summary:
 * Install Jupyter Notebook, which is a part of the [Anaconda Distribution](https://www.anaconda.com/products/individual).
 Make sure that you have or download the Python 3.8 version.
 * Install the packages listed below
 * Download the files in this repository to your computer.
 To do so, click the green "Clone or Download" button above and select "Download ZIP."
 You will need to **unzip** the download before you can open the files on your computer.